infolexa/bolt/README.md

 	If your app has admin pages, you need to use admin specific routes.
 Some magic is going on here. `admin` is automatically appended to the URI.
 	So on reverse routing, the URI can look like this: `http://www.mydomain.com/admin/defaultcontroller/index/id`.

-	The reason that you don't need to put `admin` manually in the URI like this `admin/<app>(/<controller>(/<action>(/<id>)))` is because `admin` can also have an alias.
+	Besides being a shortcut, the reason that you don't need to put `admin` manually in the URI like this `admin/<app>(/<controller>(/<action>(/<id>)))` is because `admin` can also have an alias.
-	You can hide your admin backend to a different URI segment like `mysecretadminsection`.
-It's also shorter to do it that way.
+	That means you can hide your admin backend to a different URI segment like `mysecretadminsection`.
+You can then access your admin section like this `http://www.mydomain.com/mysecretadminsection` instead of `http://www.mydomain.com/admin`.

 3. **Declaring Widgets**

 	Unlike other CMS's, Bolt's Widgets aren't necessarily separate from your app.
 Widgets are simply HMVC calls.
-Widgets can reside in the same controller as the app.
+Thus, widgets can reside in the same controller as the app.
+It can also be a stand alone widget.

 	You don't need a route to make your widgets accessible, all you have to do is declare them in your extension's init.php, where you also declare your app's routes.